-The Board Audit Committee, in conjunction with the Board Legal, Regulatory & Compliance Committee oversees Westpac's Whistleblower Program and receives quarterly reporting on whistleblowing (which includes key metrics and measures that provide insights into the performance of the Whistleblower Program).
+The Board Audit Committee, in conjunction with the Board Risk Committee oversees Westpac's Whistleblower Program.
+The Board Risk Committee receives regular reporting on whistleblowing (which includes key metrics, measures and themes that provide insights into the performance of the Whistleblower Program).

-Material whistleblower matters reported under the Westpac Group Speaking Up Policy are reported to the Board Legal, Regulatory & Compliance Committee.
+Material whistleblower matters reported under the Westpac Group Speaking Up Policy are reported to the Board Risk Committee.1

-Westpac's Speaking Up Policy is available on our website at www.westpac.com.au/content/dam/public/wbc/documents/pdf/aw/WBC-speaking-up-policy.pdf.
+Westpac's Speaking Up Policy is available on our website at: www.westpac.com.au/about-westpac/westpac-group/corporate-governance/principles-policies/.